 Vanguard vs. BlackRock: what’s the difference?

 • Vanguard and BlackRock both have unique and very different fee structures.

-• A financial advisor can help you decide which option is best.
+• When choosing between the two, it’s wise to consider the fee structures, services, and investments each company offers.
+A financial advisor can help you decide which option is best.

+Vanguard vs. BlackRock: what’s the difference?